wiiw hikes 2021 CEE growth forecast to 5.4%

 Its views contrast with those of the UK’s Capital Economics, which issued a research note last week saying that Central and Eastern Europe is one of the regions of the world where the risk of sustained higher inflation in the next few years is greatest.
 “The combination of a cyclical recovery in demand for labour alongside structural labour shortages will feed into stronger wage growth and keep inflation above central banks’ targets,” Capital Economics said.

 Faced with rising inflation, many central banks have already reacted by raising interest rates, and further interest rate steps are likely to follow.
-This has already led to government criticism of central banks, notably in Czechia.
+This has already led to government criticism of central banks, notably in Czechia and Hungary.
 Nevertheless, real interest rates continue to fall, given the rising inflation.

 “Central banks are very much following the Fed/ECB narrative that this is transitory,” Grievesen said, adding that there is “not much evidence of overheating on an aggregate level, except in property markets”.